Colorado Avalanche–Detroit Red Wings brawl: Brawls

 In the next regular season, although the two teams had played each other three times without serious incident, their fourth meeting on the night of March 26 was different.

-Prior to the game, Red Wings coach Scotty Bowman used Lemieux's hit on Draper and his lack of remorse as a rallying cry in order to get his team to add a physical edge to their game.
-On the day of the game, The Detroit News printed a "wanted" poster of Lemieux with a prison number under his photo under the headline "A Time For Revenge", and compared Lemieux to a carjacker.
+Prior to the game, Red Wings head coach Scotty Bowman used Lemieux's hit on Draper and his lack of remorse as a rallying cry in order to get his team to add a physical edge to their game.
+On the day of the game, The Detroit News printed a "wanted" poster of Lemieux with a prison number under his photo under the headline "A Time for Revenge", and compared Lemieux to a carjacker.

 As tensions mounted early in the first period, defencemen and enforcer Brent Severyn (Avalanche) and Jamie Pushor (Red Wings) fought at 4:45 of the first period, followed by a fight between forwards Kirk Maltby (Red Wings) and Rene Corbet (Avalanche) at 10:14 where Maltby dropped Corbet.

 The major melee ensued at the 18:22 mark, leading to the third fight.
-Shortly after a collision between Red Wing center Igor Larionov and Avalanche forward Peter Forsberg where Forsberg knocked Larionov onto his backside away from the play in front of the Red Wings bench, Wings enforcer Darren McCarty seized the chance to avenge his Grind Line teammate by escaping from the grasps of Adam Foote and a linesman and turning to cold-cock Lemieux.
+Shortly after a collision between Red Wings center Igor Larionov and Avalanche forward Peter Forsberg where Forsberg knocked Larionov onto his backside away from the play in front of the Red Wings bench, Red Wings enforcer Darren McCarty seized the chance to avenge his Grind Line teammate by escaping from the grasps of Adam Foote and a linesman and turning to cold-cock Lemieux.
 McCarty laid many blows on Lemieux, who fell to the ice and covered his head; McCarty managed to land a few more punches, drag Lemieux to the boards and knee him in the head before the two were separated by officials.

-Patrick Roy was well known for his fight with Mike Vernon, which has been called one of the best "goalie fights" ever seen.
+Patrick Roy (left) and Mike Vernon (right) engaged in what has been called one of the best "goalie fights" ever seen.

-Seeing what McCarty was doing to Lemieux, Avalanche goaltender Patrick Roy skated out of his net to defend his teammate, but was intercepted by Red Wing forward Brendan Shanahan, who hit Roy with a vicious body check that sent him sprawling to the ice.
-While Shanahan and defenceman Adam Foote tangled, Wings goaltender Mike Vernon went out to center ice to try to grab Foote off of Shanahan.
+Seeing what McCarty was doing to Lemieux, Avalanche goaltender Patrick Roy skated out of his net to defend his teammate, but was intercepted by Red Wings forward Brendan Shanahan, who hit Roy with a vicious body check that sent him sprawling to the ice.
+While Shanahan and defenceman Adam Foote tangled, Red Wings goaltender Mike Vernon went out to center ice to try to grab Foote off of Shanahan.
 Roy saw this and got Vernon's attention by pulling him off his teammate, which ended up escalating to a fight when Vernon and Roy dropped their masks, gloves, and blockers.
 While the fight between Roy and Vernon wound down, McCarty dragged Lemieux's body to where Draper was standing on the Red Wings bench.